dphilipson/transducist/docs/api.md

 ### `.toMapGroupBy(getKey, transformer?)`

-Produces an ES6 `Map` by grouping together under each key all elements for which `getKey` returned that key.
+Produces an ES6 `Map` by grouping together all elements for which `getKey` returns the same value under that key.
 By default, each key corresponds to an array of the elements which produced that key.

 Optionally, a transformer may be passed as the second argument to configure the reduction behavior of the values.
-All chain ending methods in this secion other than `.toIterator()` have a standalone variant which produces a transformer (for details, see the section [Tree-shakeable API](#tree-shakeable-api)), which opens many possibilities.
+All chain-ending methods in this section other than `.toIterator()` have a standalone variant which produces a transformer (for details, see the section [Tree-shakeable API](#tree-shakeable-api)), which opens many possibilities.
 Some advanced examples are shown below.